SharedSmally/doc/k8sd/dockerfile.md

 docker run -p 80:80/tcp -p 80:80/udp ...
 ```

+## ENV
-## ENV: sets the environment variable <key> to the value <value>
+sets the environment variable <key> to the value <value>
 ```
 ENV <key>=<value> ...
 ```
 The environment variables set using ENV will persist when a container is run from the resulting image.
 ARG is not persisted in the final image.

+## ADD (not recommended)
-## ADD: copies new files, directories or remote file URLs and adds them to the filesystem of the image:
+Copies new files, directories or remote file URLs and adds them to the filesystem of the image:
 ```
 ADD [--chown=<user>:<group>] <src>... <dest>
 ADD [--chown=<user>:<group>] ["<src>",... "<dest>"]